-When changing the configuration for a resource, it is simplest to use the configuration editor with a proxy resource, as in Example 8, "Changing Configuration Properties".
+When changing the configuration for a resource, it is simplest to use the configuration editor with a proxy resource, as in Changing Configuration Properties in Section 10.2, "Using Resource Proxies".

 The configuration editor is only available with the interactive CLI; for running an alert script or script automatic changes to resource configuration, the remote API can be used directly.